 Veterans and survivors/dependents receiving the following benefits – Chapter 30, Chapter 1606, Chapter 1607 and Chapter 35 – are responsible for paying all tuition and fees prior to the published payment deadline.

-Veterans receiving Post 9/11 GI Bill benefits must have a Certificate of Eligibility on file with the Office of Veterans Success.
+Veterans receiving Post 9/11 GI Bill benefits must have a Certificate of Eligibility on file with the Veterans Success.
 Failure to provide the certificate will result in a delay of the certification of enrollment.
 Also, if the certificate is not on file, the veteran must pay full tuition by the payment deadline.

 Those who have a certificate on file, receive 100% of the benefit and have an in-state tuition classification status will have their tuition deferred.
 Any veteran with an out-of-state tuition classification status or receiving less than 100% of the Post 9/11 benefit will be responsible for any money owed and must pay by payment deadlines.
 The Post 9/11 GI Bill® does not pay for courses that do not apply to a declared degree program.
 It also does not cover the cost of on-campus housing and associated housing fees.